 To link with Co-operative bank, you’ll need to visit a branch and fill a form to grant your card online access.

-Can you link PayPal with your Payoneer MasterCard?
+Can you link PayPal with your Payoneer account?

 Yes and no.

-No because you cannot link PayPal with a new Payoneer card.
+No because you cannot link PayPal with a new Payoneer account.
 You have to either receive your money first via a freelancing website or the U.S. payment service.

 Yes because once you’ve done the above, you can successfully link the two.